korsandao/handbook/docs/join/initial_steps.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

 # Initial Steps

-Good to see you!
 If you want to try out being a recruit, then the process begins here.

 We'll assume you have already joined our [Discord](discord.com/korsandao) server.
 If not, hop on and say hello.